Intelligent-CAT-Lab/PLTranslationEmpirical/README.md

-# Programming Language Translation: An Empirical Study
+# Lost in Translation: A Study of Bugs Introduced by Large Language Models while Translating Code

 ### Compute Requirements